gabrielsouzacampos/whatsapp_clone/README.md

 The Firebase functionalities used were:
 - [Firebase Authentication](https://firebase.google.com/docs/auth): Complete user authentication solution, compatible with email / password accounts, phone authentication, Google login, Twitter, Facebook, GitHub and others.
 - [Cloud Storage](https://firebase.google.com/docs/storage): Complete solution for the storage and availability of user-generated content, such as photos or videos, easily and quickly.
-- [Cloud Firestore](https://firebase.google.com/docs/firestore): NoSQL document database that allows you to easily store, synchronize and query data for your mobile and web apps on a global scale.
+- [Cloud Firestore](https://firebase.google.com/docs/firestore): NoSQL document database that allows you to easily store, synchronize and query data for your mobile and web apps on a global scale..